felipead/http-token-auth/README.md

 - secret: `489dks293j39`
 - expiration: `137217600`

 The client attempts the HTTP request again, this time using the token credentials issued by the server earlier to authenticate.
-The client uses the `"base"` coverage method and applies the `"hmac-sha-1"` authentication method as dictated by the token credentials.
+The client uses the `base` coverage method and applies the `hmac-sha-1` authentication method as dictated by the token credentials.

     GET /resource/1 HTTP/1.1
     Host: example.com